 Charles Cui

-I also worked across institutions to explore my interdisciplinary interests: I co-direct EAAMO Bridges, a community that leverages computational methods to improve welfare for marginalized groups.
+I also worked across institutions to explore my interdisciplinary interests: I co-directed EAAMO Bridges, a community that leverages computational methods to improve welfare for marginalized groups.
 I studied mortality estimation as a social data science researcher at the Max Planck Institute for Demographic Research.
 I developed statistical methods for disparity estimation as a graduate fellow at Stanford’s RegLab.
 I also built machine learning solutions for the 988 Lifeline as a Data Science for Social Good fellow at Carnegie Mellon University.

 news

-Feb 20, 2025 | Our paper, AVEC: An Assessment of Visual Encoding Ability in Visualization Construction, is accepted to CHI 2025.
-Let’s meet up in Yokohama in April! |
+| Feb 20, 2025 | Our paper, AVEC: An Assessment of Visual Encoding Ability in Visualization Construction, is accepted to CHI 2025.
+Let’s meet up in Yokohama, Japan in April! |